usnistgov/MATS/docs/source/Analysis of ASCENDS Line Spectra.rst

 The Experimental parameter result table shows good agreement in the fit uncertainty reported in the experimental data and averaged over the iterations of the MC analysis conducted at experimental conditions.
 This also provides a measure of the ratio between the standard deviations in the fit values across the iterations compared to the average fit uncertainty.
 Ratios greater than one indicate that the fit uncertainty reported by one iteration might under represent the uncertainty, most likely because of correlation between parameters that aren't included in the calculation of the fit uncertainty.
 This ratio, when greater than one, could act as a correction factor to increase the experiment fit uncertainty.

-By comparing the average fit uncertainties over MC simulations in the new conditions (higher SNR and 3 extra pressures) to the experimental conditions indicate that the proposed improvements to the experiments can be expected to reduce the uncertainties in the spectroscopic parameters by factors of 2.8 to 3.7.
-The largest improvement would be to the Dicke narrowing parameter, which is aided by not only the higher SNR, but also by the inclusion of additional low-pressure spectra that fall in a domain where the Dicke narrowing mechanism dominates over the speed-dependent narrowing.

 .. code:: ipython3

 	exp_MC = pd.read_csv('Experimental_Conditions_MC.csv')